sysdiglabs/terraform-aws-secure/modules/onboarding/README.md

 ## License

 Apache 2 Licensed.
-See LICENSE for full details.
+See LICENSE for full details..